instructlab/community/FAQ.md

 ### Why should I contribute?

-InstructLab is designed to enable collaboration around Merlinite-7b, an open source LLM that contributors can access through [Hugging Face](https://huggingface.co/collections/ibm/large-language-models-65d8bb0fa7d935c9c49b4104).
+InstructLab is designed to enable collaboration around Merlinite-7b and Granite-7b, an open source licensed LLM that contributors can access through [Hugging Face](https://huggingface.co/instructlab).
 Participating is an opportunity to contribute to open source AI regardless of technical background.

-When contributors write an extension to the existing taxonomy, make a pull request, and get it reviewed and merged, their changes are rolled out in the next build.
+When contributors write an addition to the existing taxonomy, make a pull request, and get it reviewed and merged, their changes are rolled out in the next build.
 This update strategy expedites the model’s capabilities and allows contributors to see the impact that they have made on the model much sooner than other LLMs.

 ### What large language models (LLMs) am I contributing to through the InstructLab project?

-Contributions to the InstructLab project update Merlinite-7b, an open source LLM.
-Contributors have direct access to the model they are improving through [Hugging Face](https://huggingface.co/collections/ibm/large-language-models-65d8bb0fa7d935c9c49b4104).
+Contributions to the InstructLab project fine-tune Merlinite-7b or Granite-7b, an open source licensed LLM.
+Contributors have direct access to the model they are improving through [Hugging Face](https://huggingface.co/instructlab).

 ### What is Merlinite-7b?

-Merlinite-7b is a Mistral-7b derivative model trained with the LAB (**L**arge-scale **A**lignment for chat**B**ots) using Mixtral-8x7b-Instruct as a teacher model.
+Merlinite-7b is a Mistral-7b derivative model fine tuned with the LAB (**L**arge-scale **A**lignment for chat**B**ots) method using Mixtral-8x7b-Instruct as a teacher model.

-More information about the Merlinite-7b can be found on the [Hugging Face project page](https://huggingface.co/collections/ibm/large-language-models-65d8bb0fa7d935c9c49b4104).
+More information about the Merlinite-7b can be found on the [Hugging Face project page](https://huggingface.co/instructlab/merlinite-7b-lab).

+### What is Granite-7-lab?

+Granite-7b-lab is a model that was built from scratch by IBM and fine tuned with the LAB (**L**arge-scale **A**lignment for chat**B**ots) method.

+More information about the Granite-7b can be found on the [Hugging Face project page](https://huggingface.co/instructlab/granite-7b-lab).

 ### What is a “skill”?